mhsavery/wilks_calculator/README.md

 # wilks-calculator
-Wilks calculator built with JavaScript.
+Wilks calculator built with JavaScript / bootstrap for form.
 Used to find Wilks value for measuring strength relative to bodyweight